 To learn more about evaluating potential treatments, read by blog posts:

 Should you try a CAM treatment?

 Before you decide, do your research.
-Talk to you doctor (see below).
-And do some internet research.
-Additionally, ask your friends and family if they have tried the treatment you are considering.
-For a summary of the pros and cons for many common CAM treatments, watch out for my upcoming blog posts.
+Realize that not all alternative treatments are safe for all patients.
+Talk to you doctor.
+Look online.
+And ask your friends and family if they have tried the treatment you are considering.

 Involve your doctors.